ninelabs/ninelabs.com/_drafts/2015-11-23-UX-Experiences-We're-Thankful-For.md

 In the spirit of Thanksgiving, our team at Nine Labs racked our brains to come up with a list of UX experiences we’re thankful for.
 We hope you enjoy them!

 <div class="segment">
-<h3>J CORNELIUS, FOUNDER & PRESIDENT</h3>
+<h3>J CORNELIUS, PRESIDENT &amp; CEO</h3>
 <img src="/img/people/j-cornelius.jpg" class="left small">
 <p>My favorite UX experience has to be TouchID on iOS.
 It’s the first thing that actually solves username/password nonsense for apps and services.
-Tempo detection in Runkeeper and Spotify Running comes in a close second.
+The problem is not enough apps are taking advantage of it.
+Case in point, all my financial apps (American Express, USAA, Simple, Coin) use it, but Wells Fargo doesn't.
+The Wells Fargo app is pretty bad in general, and the lack of TouchID is annoying enough that I've actually considered switching banks.</p>
+<p>Tempo detection in <a href="https://runkeeper.com/">Runkeeper</a> and <a href="https://www.spotify.com/us/running/">Spotify Running</a> is pretty cool, too.
+It removes one of the little barriers to starting a run.
 Just start running and the app automatically selects music that fits your pace.
-Amazing.
-(I’M THANKFUL FOR ?
-BECAUSE…)</p>
+Amazing.</p>
+<p>Both of these technologies are very easy to use and understand because of the simplicity of their execution.
+They <a href="/notes/reducing-friction.html">remove friction from the experience</a>, which is always a good thing.</p>
 </div>

 <div class="segment">
-<h3>BRAD WEAVER, DIRECTOR OF DESIGN</h3>
+<h3>BRAD WEAVER, Chief Experience Officer</h3>
 <img src="/img/people/brad-weaver.jpg" class="left small">
 <p>I’m in love with (and insanely jealous of the work done by <a href="https://www.fiftythree.com/">FiftyThree</a> on) the Paper ecosystem.
 I tried the Paper app when it was more or less finger painting on the iPad, and it sat unused in a folder.
 When FiftyThree announced Pencil, I was intrigued.
 I hate using a stylus, but there was something magical about the Pencil.
 I was immediately sold the first time I used it.
 Where Penultimate and so many other apps failed in sensitivity and in understanding where the wrist was on the device, FiftyThree nailed it.
 It truly felt like I was using something from a science-fiction film.
 I used the app for sketches, wireframes, and lettering, and it fit perfectly into my workflow.</p>
 <p>Then they came out with their iPhone app.
 The Paper app for iPhone has become the center of my day-to-day operations.
 Not only can I capture quick sketches and ideas on both of my devices, but I can be a Creative Director on the go and quickly make notes on images and sketches to get back to my team, no matter where I am.
 Some long-time users have complained about the recently-simplified UI, and the reduction of features, but I applaud FiftyThree for having the boldness to remove distractions from their interface, and for allowing the user a blank canvas for doing just about anything, including making bulleted lists, taking notes, drawing original art, marking up photos, sketching ideas, or simply writing by hand.</p>